 Take the easy walk from Borenore picnic area to Verandah Cave, where you can explore its limestone outcrops and pools of water in Borenore Karst Reserve.

-On this 10km walk, an NPWS ranger will guide you along the magnificent West Head Peninsula, though the dry eucalypt forests of Ku-ring-Gai Chase National Park, where you'll enjoy sweeping views of Pittwater.
+On this 10km walk, an NPWS ranger will guide you along the magnificent West Head Peninsula.
+We'll pass though the dry eucalypt forests of Ku-ring-Gai Chase National Park, and enjoy sweeping views of Pittwater.

 The award-winning Fitzroy Falls Visitor Centre offers information on the region’s local Aboriginal culture, wildlife and birdwatching, in the Southern Highlands.